 Texel sheep is a domestic sheep from the island of Texel in the Netherlands.
-It has become a popular lean meat sheep in many countries.
+It has become a popular lean meat sheep in many regions countries.

 Tomorrow I will give it a chain ply and use it for rug hooking or fingerless work-gloves.